vmware-archive/streaming-runtimes/user-defined-functions/README.md

 }
 ```

-Both of these allow you to generate required stubs to support true plolyglot nature of gRPC while interacting with functions hosted by Streaming Runtime.
+The [MessageService.proto](./MessageService.proto) allows you to generate required stubs to support true polyglot nature of gRPC while interacting with functions hosted by `Streaming Runtime`.

+The Multibiner forwards the incoming messages over the `MessagingService` to the pre-configured UDF function.
+The UDF response in turn is sent to the Multibiner's output stream.
+If the `Time Windowing Aggregation` is enabled, the Multibiner will collect all messages part of the window and pass them at once to the UDF to compute aggregated state.

 The [udf-uppercase-java](./udf-uppercase-java), [udf-uppercase-go](./udf-uppercase-go) and [udf-uppercase-python](./udf-uppercase-python) sample projects
 show how to build simple UDFs in `Java`, `Python` or `Go` using the `Reques/Repply` RPC mode.

-There you can find instructions how to build the UDF into a container image and push it to `ghcr.io` (or the container registry of choice).
+Also, you can find there instructions how to build the UDF container image and push those to the container registry of choice.

 For example in case of the [Python UDF](./udf-uppercase-python) you can use a `Dockerfile` like this:

 ```dockerfile
 FROM python:3.9.7-slim